 Master of Arts in Teaching

-Colgate University offers the Master of Arts in Teaching (MAT) degree with certification in the fields of English, mathematics, history, and natural science (biology, chemistry, earth science, or physics).
-This program is accredited by the Teacher Education Accreditation Council (TEAC) for a period of seven years from May 7, 2014 to May 7, 2021.
+Colgate University offers the Master of Arts in Teaching (MAT) degree with certification in the fields of childhood education, English, mathematics, history, and natural science (biology, chemistry, earth science, or physics).
+This program is accredited by the Association for Advancing Quality in Educator Preparation for a period of seven years from April 29, 2022 to April 29, 2029.

 Liberal arts graduates of recognized colleges and universities are eligible to apply for admission to the MAT program.
-For information and application forms, prospective candidates for the MAT program should write or call the Department of Educational Studies, Persson Hall, 315-228-7256.
-Applicants should submit materials to the chair of the department.
+For information and application forms, prospective candidates for the MAT program should write or call the Department of Educational Studies, Persson Hall, 315-228-6385.
+Applicants should submit materials to the Director of Teacher Preparation.

 All persons admitted to graduate studies at Colgate must present health and immunization records to the director of Student Health Services before beginning coursework.